 Minga Peru was founded in 1998 in the Loreto region of the Peruvian Amazon.
-Although the Loreto region is rich in indigenous cultures and has the greatest rainforest biodiversity in the world, it is one of the most inaccessible and neglected regions of Peru.
+The region is rich in indigenous cultures and has the greatest rainforest biodiversity in the world, and it is one of the most inaccessible and neglected regions of Peru.
 Women and families struggle with very high rates of poverty, HIV/AIDS, domestic abuse, and social injustice.
-Nonetheless, the inhabitants of Loreto are also resilient leaders, committed to their communities and their land.
+Nonetheless, the inhabitants are also resilient leaders, committed to their communities and their land.

-Minga’s radio show, Bienvenida Salud (“Welcome Health”) and its active engagement with community members has helped create Minga’s unique model for social change.
+Minga’s radio program, Bienvenida Salud (“Welcome Health”) and its active engagement with community members has helped create Minga’s unique model for social change.
 Bienvenida Salud has been on air for 19 consecutive years without interruption, and bases its content on listener letters, receiving over 40,000 to date.
 We have broadcast more than 1,700 episodes in prime time and reach over 120,000 listeners with every episode, changing public discourse on social issues such as domestic violence, HIV/AIDS, the value of gender equality, human rights, and bio-cultural preservation.

 Minga has trained 75 young women and men (aged 12-18) as peer trainers who have conducted workshops on sexual health, reproductive rights, HIV prevention, domestic violence and healthy relationships, and conservation issues, reaching over 1,500 students in 40 rural schools.
 Minga’s innovative work with young people led to Minga receiving the 2014 EMpower Champions of Youth Award for exceptional youth development work.

 Minga has also conducted dozens of workshops and facilitated meetings with local authorities on citizen participation and community engagement.
-Gradually incorporating different community members into Minga’s programs has significantly strengthened the communities’ focus on women and equality.
+Gradually incorporating different community members into Minga’s programs have significantly strengthened the communities’ focus on women and equality.